-There was a full-page advertisement in the Los Angeles Tim of thes last week that heralded in large black print, "Christ Is Already Here."
-The ad went on to say that Christ is now in some secret place on the earth, and that within two months a worldwide announcement as to where he is will be made over television and radio.
+There was a full-page advertisement in the Los Angeles Times last week that heralded in large black print, "Christ Is Already Here."
+The ad went on to say that Christ is now in some secret place on the earth, and that within two years a worldwide announcement as to where he is will be made over television and radio.
 Not only that, but this Christ will also be revealed as Buddha and several other major religious leaders of the past.
 I do not know who placed that ad.
 I do know that a full-page ad in the Los Angeles times costs tens of thousands of dollars; and, according to the advertisement, a similar ad was to appear in major newspapers all over the world.
 Somebody is either attempting to perpetrate a gigantic fraud, or else to arouse interest in some religious announcement that may perhaps launch a new cult.

 These kinds of things which are appearing frequently in our day arouse the expectation in many peoples' hearts that perhaps we are right at the edge of the promised return of our Lord to earth, that these days in which we live are the last days.
 The nuclear threat that hangs over us, the constant advance of the great superpowers of earth toward a headlong clash, make many people feel that we are indeed in the last days before the great tribulation breaks in terrible fury upon the earth.
 So people today are asking with great sincerity, "Are these indeed the last days?"

 The passage to which we have come in Second Timothy is one that many have taken to refer to the last days before the coming of our Lord.
 Writing to Timothy in Ephesus, the Apostle Paul says: